A joyful and informative guide to birdwatching for budding young birders from an award-winning author-illustrator duo.

 Young bird lovers will adore this lushly illustrated introduction to how to spot and observe our feathered friends.
 It features more than fifty different species, from the giant whooping crane to the tiny ruby-throated hummingbird, and so many in between, and a detailed author’s note provides even more information about birding for curious readers.
 This celebration of the wondrous variety, colors, and sounds of the avian world is sure to have children grabbing their binoculars and heading outside to explore.

 Jennifer Ward has written numerous award-winning picture books, including Just You and Me, illustrated by Alexander Vidal; How to Find a Bird, illustrated by Diana Sudyka; Round, illustrated by Lisa Congdon; and Mama Built a Little Nest and Mama Dug a Little Den, both illustrated by Steve Jenkins.
-A former elementary educator, Jennifer Ward is an experienced public speaker who travels the country, speaking in schools and at international and national writer and literacy conferences.
+A former elementary educator, Jennifer now travels the country as a public speaker visiting schools and literacy conferences.
 She lives with her family in Edwardsville, Illinois.
 Visit her at JenniferWardBooks.com.

 Publisher: Beach Lane Books (August 4, 2020)